Reading Circles bring educators together for cross-disciplinary conversation to build knowledge, community and collaboration.

 To provide UofL faculty the opportunity to deepen their knowledge of learning theory and cognitive psychology by reading a common book about learning theory.

-Faculty and staff interested in the topic, with outreach to those working in the new Belknap Academic Building.
+Faculty and staff interested in the topic, with special outreach to part-time faculty.

 Nisha Gupta and co-facilitator (TBD) will lead the group.

 Reading circles take place monthly on Thursday evenings from 5 – 6:30 p.m. in the Delphi Center Lab (Ekstrom Library #244).
 Dinner will be provided.

 - October 17

 - November 21

 Join us as we read, Make it Stick, by scholars and cognitive psychologists Peter Brown, Henry Roediger, and Mark McDaniel.
 This 2008 book is provocative, eye-opening, and often funny as it shows readers the vital principles of winning ideas that can transform the way you communicate ideas.
 Our group will meet 4 times over the course of the fall semester.
 Some of the questions we will examine include: